facebookresearch/vissl/docs/source/vissl_modules/data.rst

 - :code:`LABEL_TYPE`: choose from :code:`standard | sample_index`. :code:`sample_index` is a common practice in self-supervised learning and :code:`sample_index`=id of the sample in the data. :code:`standard` label type is used for supervised learning and user specifis the annotated labels to use.

+- :code:`DATA_LIMIT`: How many samples to train with per epoch.
+This can be useful for debugging purposes or for evaluating low-shot learning.
+Note that the default :code:`DATA_LIMIT=-1` uses the full dataset.
+You can also configure additional options, like the seed and ensuring class-balanced sampling in :code:`DATA_LIMIT_SAMPLING`.

 Using :code:`dataset_catalog.json`
 --------------------------------------